 - Surgical Technologist AAS

-Surgical Technology is a selective admission program.
+The joint program, Hopkinsville Community College and Madisonville Community College Surgical Technology Program, is a selective admission program.
 In addition to HCC's general admission requirements, candidates to the program must complete the following:

 - Schedule an appointment with the program coordinator